hivepoint/navu-docs/sidebar-embedding.md

 ```

 **sidebarOpen**: Set this property to `true` or `false` to Open/Close the default sidebar.
 If you are controlling the sidebar visibility yourself (See use cases below),
-you should still this property to let the sidebar know if it's visible or hidden.
-This allows sidebar to effectively lazy load the messages.
+you should still use this property to let the sidebar know if it's visible or hidden.
+This allows the sidebar to effectively lazy load the messages.

 **sidebarContainer**: When you are creating a custom panel on your website to display the sidebar, you can use this to change or set that container panel.
 The value can either be a CSS selector to the element, or a reference to the element itself.

 ## Events

-Following events are emitted by the sidebar to support integartion.
+Following events are emitted by the sidebar to support integration.
 More on these later.

-**sidebar-request-open**: This event is fired when the user click on the FAB to request the sidebar to open.
+**sidebar-request-open**: This event is fired when the user clicks on the FAB to request the sidebar to open.

 **sidebar-request-close**: This event is fired when the user clicks on the `X` button in the sidebar to close it.

-**sidebar-error**: This event is fired when there as an error in initializing  the sidebar.
-The error object is availanle in the event's detail property `event.detail`.
+**sidebar-error**: This event is fired when there is an error in initializing  the sidebar.
+The error object is available in the event's detail property `event.detail`.
 You can use this to update your UI, when  using a custom layout.